-For the basic country, Bulgaria, there is pro-forma budget for covering of VAT which will help . . . . . .for immediate release the goods through the customs; repayment is automatically within one-week legal term by the country budget and later covered by the importer with the payment of the sold goods.
+For the basic country, Bulgaria, there is a pro-forma budget for covering of VAT which will help . . . . . .for immediate release the goods through the customs; repayment is automatically within one-week legal term by the country budget and later covered by the importer with the payment of the sold goods.

-The distribution of the payments – total amounts for each product on one hand and 15% own cash front payments and the balances on the other hands math-logically checked (as algebrasum) and confirmed (by if-function) to any mistake that could have been made in permanent operation with the figures on that and next upper layers.
+The distribution of the payments – total amounts for each product on one hand and 15% own cash front payments and the balances on the other hands are math-logically checked (as algebrasums) and confirmed (by if-function) to avoid any mistake that could have been made in permanent operation with the figures on that and the next upper layers.